 Our PP provision includes additional one-to-one tuition and small group tuition; these are provided by the class teacher or a teaching assistant (under the guidance of the class teacher) during school times and also, sometimes, before or after school hours.
 The funds have enabled teachers to focus on disadvantaged children in lessons by providing extra teaching assistant support in the classroom.
 The funds have enabled the school to invest in classroom monitor, a system to track disadvantaged children and monitor their rate of progress against their peers in school and also nationally.
 Lostwithiel School has also invested in the RWI phonics programme that will enable teachers to pin point gaps to target intervention for disadvantaged children who have not passed the year 1 phonics screening.

 The PP funding has enabled disadvantaged children to participate in enrichment activities such as sailing and music lessons at a reduced rate.
 Sports kits have been subsidised to allow disadvantaged pupils to participate fully in the life of the school.
 Funding has enabled some disadvantaged children to participate in other learning events such as additional forest school activities which they would otherwise have missed.
 The PP funding has been targeted to allow disadvantaged pupils to broaden and deepen their life experiences throughout the year at school.

-Please see the pupil premium report below to see the impact of pupil premium funding and the strategy for 2018-2021.
+Please see the pupil premium report below to see the impact of pupil premium funding and the strategy for 2021-2024 and 2018-2021.